fishjam-cloud/documentation/docs/api/reference.md

 Describes APIs for direct interaction with Fishjam.

-Fishjam publishes documentation for the Sandbox API and Fishjam Server APIs.
+Fishjam publishes documentation for the Sandbox API, Fishjam Server APIs, and the Composition API.

 ## Sandbox API